Best in-app messaging examples that drive real engagement

 slack new feature gift icon in-app product update what's new

 Give users the power to get straight to their work by keeping updates out of the way and letting users access them at the moments when they're actually ready to take action.
+Choosing the right UI pattern for your update can make or break its impact.

-8. HubSpot minimizes the fear of making a mistake
+7. HubSpot minimizes the fear of making a mistake

 Some products have an outsized impact (like helping companies reach a big audience all at once).
 Powerful tools are great, but they also involve an equally huge risk (like sending the wrong message to that same big audience).
-The ability to make an important mistake in just a few clicks can translate to anxiety,—and the last thing you want is for your product to make your users anxious.
+The ability to make an important mistake in just a few clicks can translate to anxiety, and the last thing you want is for your product to make your users anxious.

 HubSpot combats the anxiety of scheduling an email to a large list by doing the unthinkable: They actually add friction to the user's workflow.
 What does good product friction look like?
 In this case, it's a simple modal window that confirms the date, time, and time zone, along with reassurances that, yes, the email can still be edited or canceled after scheduling.